pennlabs/frontend-challenge-f24/README.md

 3. Make sure you have [Node](https://nodejs.org) installed.

-4. Navigate to the cloned directory in the command line and run `yarn` or `npm install`
+4. Navigate to the cloned directory in the command line and run `npm install`

-5. Run `yarn start` or `npm start`
+5. Run `npm dev`

-**Note:** This project is bootstrapped with [Create React App (CRA)](https://github.com/facebook/create-react-app) using [Typescript](https://www.typescriptlang.org/), so hot-reloading has been configured.
-This means after you run `yarn start` or `npm start`, the application will be recompiled automatically after a file is edited.
+**Note:** This project is bootstrapped with [Vite](https://vitejs.dev) using [Typescript](https://www.typescriptlang.org/), so hot-reloading has been configured.
+This means after you run `npm dev`, the application will be recompiled automatically after a file is edited.

 ## General Structure

 We have provided minimal starter code with the following structure.

 ```
-public/
 index.html           Root HTML file for each page

 src/                   Where the JS logic is
   components/          Contains all React components